Mark-CLi/Mark-CLi/README.md

 - Hello My Name is Mark L
-- Currently a Computer Engeering School @SFSU
+- Currently a Computer Engeering Student @SFSU
-- Currently Learning Java
+- Learning Java
-- Currently Volunttering @Tesla as Secuity Reseacher
+- Volunttering @Tesla as Secuity Reseacher
-- Somewhat proficient in C and C#
+- Somewhat proficient in C and C# and Java